-When I was doing income taxes a few years ago, I noticed a disturbing trend that retirees were withdrawing principle – not investment income – from their retirement savings.
+When I was doing income taxes a few years ago, I noticed a disturbing trend that retirees were withdrawing principal – not investment income – from their retirement savings.

 In many cases, it was completely obvious that the draw down was taking place fast enough that the retiree was in real danger of depleting his or her savings.

 I should also note that the majority of these retirees were on the higher end of the wealth pyramid (which also means higher financial requirements).
 But a large retirement portfolio doesn’t eliminate either financial conditions or decisions based on emotion or necessity.

 Why the Safe Withdrawal Rate Won’t Work – And a Better Alternative

 OK, let’s get unconventional here.
 It’s a common recommendation in the financial universe to tout accumulating a very large retirement portfolio, then relying on the safe withdrawal rate.
 It’s even used to advance early-retirement.